DylanLawless/DylanLawless.github.io/_topic/cryptography/medical_espionage.md

 -->

 # The prospect of genomic medical espionage
-In the hayday of human source intelligence - think late Cold War - international espionage was realtively easy to understand.
+In the heyday of human source intelligence - think late Cold War - international espionage was relatively easy to understand.
 This consisted of finding people willing to gather information from the enemy and deliver it to you.
 The recruited individuals could be sympathetic to your cause and volunteer, or they could be coerced and remain secret in fear of punishment by the enemy.
 Any reader of Le Carre will immediately envision the tangled web that this can ultimately produce; running agents, dead drops, double agents proving chicken-feed information to handlers to gain their trust!
 All very dramatic and palpable.
-The other examples of intelligence data collection may be less tangibile without experience; geospatial, measurement and signature, open-source,
+The other examples of intelligence data collection may be less tangible without experience; geospatial, measurement and signature, open-source,